 Compliance requirements

-The bidder must not be subject to any exclusion grounds under § 95(1) of the Public Procurement Act.
-The bidder must confirm that neither it nor the persons with authority to represent, decide for, or control it have been convicted of participation in a criminal organisation, corruption, fraud, terrorism, money laundering, financing of terrorism, illegal employment of foreign workers, human trafficking, or other listed offences.
-The bidder must also have no tax, fee or environmental charge arrears, or equivalent arrears under the law of its country of establishment.
-The bidder must confirm that concluding the contract would not breach an international sanction or a sanction of the Government of the Republic.
-If a foreign company participates in the tender, documents confirming the absence of exclusion grounds must be submitted for that company and the relevant representatives when required by the contracting authority or when the information cannot be checked in public registers.
+The contracting authority will exclude a bidder if any exclusion ground under Section 95(1) of the Public Procurement Act applies.
+The bidder must confirm that neither the bidder nor the persons with authority to represent, decide on behalf of, or control the bidder have been convicted of participation in a criminal organisation, corruption, fraud, terrorism, money laundering, financing of terrorism, illegal use of child labour, breaches of rules on employing a foreign national staying in the country without legal basis, or offences related to human trafficking.
+The bidder must also confirm that it has no outstanding national tax, fee or environmental charge debt, or equivalent debt under the law of its country of establishment, and that entering into the contract would not breach an international sanction or a sanction of the Government of the Republic.
+If the bid is submitted together with a foreign company, the bidder must also provide documents confirming the absence of exclusion grounds for that company and the relevant persons, where required by the contracting authority or where the information cannot be checked from public registers.

 Qualification criteria and exclusion grounds